 Wasps are pests that every Texas homeowner has to deal with at some point in time.
 These threatening insects like to make their nests in hollow spaces near or in your home.
 Unfortunately, unlike the honey bee, wasps will survive after stinging you.
-This means that a single wasp can attack a person multiple times.
-This is why it’s important to practice safe and effective wasp control.
+A single wasp can attack a person multiple times.
+This is why it’s essential to practice safe and effective wasp control.

 5. Use Plants as Wasp Control

 You may think that your landscaping may be what is attracting Yellow Jackets and other wasps.
-While this can be the case, you can naturally repel wasps by planting the right foliage in your yard.
+While this can be the case, you can naturally repel wasps by planting suitable foliage in your yard.

 Some plants that deter wasps include: